 - Newport Mansions– The Breakers and Elms are open!
 Newport, known as the City by the Sea, is home to 11 beautiful mansions that have been preserved by The Preservation Society of Newport County.
 The Breakers, an 1895 mansion patterned after a Renaissance palace was built over a span of 3 years.
 The Elms, a 1901 mansion modeled after the mid-18th century French chateau d’Asnieres (c.1750) outside Paris.
 All tickets must be purchased online in advance.
 Face coverings are required and social distancing must be followed.
 Audio tours are available through your mobile phone, be sure to bring your headphones.

 Many restaurants in Rhode Island are getting creative due to COVID-19.
 Outdoor dining is now an option for many restaurants that previously only offered indoor dining, same with take-out and curbside pick up.
 With Rhode Island now in its 2nd phase of reopening, indoor dining is making a return.

-- Federal Hill– During the summer months sections of Atwells ave will be closed on Friday & Saturdays 5-11pm to accommodate expanded “Al Fresco Dining”.
+- Federal Hill– During the summer months sections of Atwells ave will be closed on Friday & Saturday 5-11 pm to accommodate the expanded “Al Fresco Dining”.
 More than twenty restaurants are participating, with more being added in the coming weeks.
 Reservations are required along with face coverings and social distancing.
 For more information please visit the Federal Hill website.

 - Nearby- The inn is within walking distance to many of our favorite restaurants; Cafe Nuovo, Mill’s Tavern, and Hemenway’s just to name a few.
-They are all currently open for either take-out, or indoor/outdoor dinning.
+They are all currently open for either take-out or indoor/outdoor dining.